ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Scheduling instructions

 1. Each stage will be held on a single weekend (including Friday).
 It can be held on weekdays if both players require it, but this is not recommended.
-2. The schedule is decided by the Tournament Management.
-The daily schedule will be released every Friday before.
+2. The schedule is decided by the tournament management and the timetable will be released before Tuesday every week.
-3. If player need to make a temporary change after decide the game time.
-Rescheduling can only be considered with the consent of both players, and the scheduled time must be every Thursday before.
+3. If a player needs to reschedule after deciding the match time, rescheduling can only be considered with the consent of both players, and the request must submit before Friday.